 - Roll the balls of dough into fine sausage shapes that can be formed into twists, twisted rings, or braids.
 Place each shaped piece on parchment-lined baking pans.

 - Brush the tops with egg glaze, made by whisking equal amounts of egg and milk.
-Garnish with sesame seeds or black cumin seeds.
+Garnish with a sprinkling of sesame seeds or black cumin (nigella) seeds, or a combination of the two.

 - Preheat oven to 350 degrees F. Bake until cookies are golden brown.